1 Kings 21

 1 Kings 21 is the 21st chapter of the Books of Kings in the Hebrew Bible or the First Book of Kings in the Old Testament of the Christian Bible.
 The book is a compilation of various annals recording the acts of the kings of Israel and Judah by a Deuteronomic compiler in the seventh century BCE, with a supplement added in the sixth century BCE.
 This chapter belongs to the section comprising 1 Kings 16:15 to 2 Kings 8:29 which documents the period of the Omrides.
-The focus of this chapter is the reign of king Ahab in the northern kingdom.
+The focus of this chapter is the reign of king Ahab in the northern kingdom, specifically where Ahab selfishly desires a vineyard nearby his palace in Jezreel owned by a neighbor named Naboth, the king tries to buy the vineyard from Naboth, but Naboth refused, Ahab was so upset and depressed that Jezebel decided to get him the vineyard to make him happy by making a conspiracy against Naboth and have him assassinated.
+After Naboth was executed, Jezebel told Ahab he could have the vineyard, but when he enters the vineyard, Elijah arrives to deliver a grim prophecy that his dynasty was doomed, dogs would lick the king's blood (which was later fulfilled in the next chapter), his queen would be eaten by dogs (fulfilled in 2 Kings 9), any member of Ahab's family who would die in the city would be eaten by dogs, and any member of Ahab's family who would die in the countryside would be eaten by birds (this is the exact verbatim prophecy Ahijah made against Jeroboam's dynasty in 1 Kings 14 and that Jehu made against Baasha's dynasty in 1 Kings 16).

 Text

 This chapter was originally written in the Hebrew language and since the 16th century is divided into 29 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text tradition, which includes the Codex Cairensis (895), Aleppo Codex (10th century), and Codex Leningradensis (1008).

 There is also a translation into Koine Greek known as the Septuagint, made in the last few centuries BCE.
 Extant ancient manuscripts of the Septuagint version include Codex Vaticanus (B; $\mathfrak{G}$^{B}; 4th century) and Codex Alexandrinus (A; $\mathfrak{G}$^{A}; 5th century).
 (Note: The whole book of 1 Kings is missing from the extant Codex Sinaiticus.)